Hydrothermal vent: Theory of hydrothermal origin of life

+How thermophoresis within mineral cavities could promote coding and metabolism is unknown.
+Nick Lane suggests that nucleotide polymerization at high concentrations of nucleotides within self-replicating protocells, where "Molecular crowding and phosphorylation in such confined, high-energy protocells could potentially promote the polymerization of nucleotides to form RNA".
+Acetyl phosphate could possibly promote polymerization at mineral surfaces or at low water activity.
+A computational simulation shows that nucleotide concentration of nucleotide catalysis of "the energy currency pathway is favored, as energy is limiting; favoring this pathway feeds forward into a greater nucleotide synthesis".
+Fast nucleotide catalysis of CO_{2} fixation lowers nucleotide concentration as protocell growth and division is rapid which then leads to halving of nucleotide concentration, weak nucleotide catalysis of CO_{2} fixation promotes little to protocell growth and division.

 In biochemistry, reactions with CO2 and H2 produce precursors to biomolecules that are also produced from the acetyl-CoA pathway and Krebs cycle which would support an origin of life at deep sea alkaline vents.
-Acetyl phosphate produced from the reactions would phosphorylate ADP to ATP.
-The high concentration of potassium within most life forms could be readily explained that protocells might have had sodium-hydrogen antiporters.
-If cells originated at these environments, they would have been autotrophs with a Wood-Ljungdahl pathway and amino acid fermentations would emerge at low H2 partial pressures, where heterotrophs would have then originated.
+Acetyl phosphate produced from the reactions are capable of phosphorylating ADP to ATP, with maximum synthesis occurring at high water activity and low concentrations of ions, the Hadean ocean likely had lower concentrations of ions than modern oceans.
+The concentrations of Mg2+ and Ca2+ at alkaline hydrothermal systems are lower than those at the ocean.
+The high concentration of potassium within most life forms could be readily explained that protocells might have evolved sodium-hydrogen antiporters to pump out Na+ as prebiotic lipid membranes are less permeable to Na+ than H+.
+If cells originated at these environments, they would have been autotrophs with a Wood-Ljungdahl pathway and incomplete reverse Krebs cycle.
+Mathematical modelling of organic synthesis of carboxylic acids to lipids, nucleotides, amino acids, and sugars, and polymerization reactions are favorable at alkaline hydrothermal vents.

 The Deep Hot Biosphere

 At the beginning of his 1992 paper The Deep Hot Biosphere, Thomas Gold referred to ocean vents in support of his theory that the lower levels of the earth are rich in living biological material that finds its way to the surface.
 He further expanded his ideas in the book The Deep Hot Biosphere.

 An article on abiogenic hydrocarbon production in the February 2008 issue of Science journal used data from experiments at the Lost City hydrothermal field to report how the abiotic synthesis of low molecular mass hydrocarbons from mantle derived carbon dioxide may occur in the presence of ultramafic rocks, water, and moderate amounts of heat.